OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 .. option:: --max-distance <MAX-DISTANCE>

-    Maximum distance.
-The nodata value will be used for pixels beyond this distance.
+    Maximum distance to search for a target pixel.
+The NoData value will be output if no target pixel is found within this distance.
     Distance is interpreted in pixels unless `--distance-units geo` is specified.

 .. option:: --distance-units <pixel|geo>